How we earn our money

 Understanding German Credit Card Types

-Most German “credit cards” belong to these 3 distinct types:
+Most German credit card types belong to four distinct categories:

-- Charge credit cards: The full balance is automatically withdrawn monthly.
-No interest is charged if you pay your credit card statement in full and on time.
+- Charge cards: The full balance is normally withdrawn monthly.
+No interest is charged when the complete statement is paid in full and on time.

 Reviewed Cards: Features, Strengths & Weaknesses

-We reviewed 6 major credit card offers currently available to expats in Germany: the American Express credit cards, the TF Bank Mastercard Gold, the Barclays and Barclays Eurowings credit cards, the credit cards of the Hanseatic Bank, and the N26 Debit Mastercards.
+We reviewed six major card groups currently available to expats in Germany: American Express credit cards, the TF Bank Mastercard Gold, Hanseatic Bank credit cards, and N26 Debit Mastercards.

-While all offer international usability, app-based management, and mobile services (including Apple Pay, Google Pay, and contactless payments), they differ significantly in terms of costs, repayment models, travel perks, and eligibility requirements.
+While all offer international usability, app-based management, and mobile services such as Apple Pay, Google Pay, and contactless payments, they differ significantly in terms of costs, repayment models, travel perks, and eligibility requirements.

-None of the charge and revolving credit cards tested require a specific checking account — the cards can be used with any German bank account.
+None of the reviewed charge and revolving credit cards require a specific checking account.
+They can generally be used with a compatible German bank account.

-N26 Master Debit Cards can only be ordered together with an N26 checking account.
-Prices are based not only on the cards but also on the general account features.
+N26 Debit Mastercards can only be ordered together with an N26 checking account.
+Their prices therefore reflect both the card and the associated account features.

 Overview of Reviewed Cards